 |Blue||USB-A or USB-B||USB 3.0 SuperSpeed|

 |USB 3.1 Gen 2

 |USB 2.0 or USB 3.0||Higher power or "always on" port|

 On the most basic level, USB standards simply let a host, such as your computer or tablet, communicate with peripherals and other devices.
 But as specifications evolve, USB has become more than a mere data interface.
 Below are the latest USB functions available on many of today's devices.
 A device may support one or more of these functions:

 Up to 100W of power can be delivered across a single USB-C cable, eliminating the need for a separate power brick.
 This is especially useful for peripherals that draw higher power levels, such as an external hard drive.
-Not all devices will support USB Power Delivery, however; consult your device's specifications chart or owner's manual if you are uncertain.
+Not all devices or ports will support USB Power Delivery, however; consult your device's specifications chart or owner's manual if you are uncertain.
 For more on USB charging, see our primer on USB Charging.

 Examples of USB Power Delivery

 Battery powered devices can be charged through a laptop's USB port.